photvedt/photvedt.github.io/_pages/academic.md

   - /academic.html
 ---

+## Current Progress

+I am a first-year student in the Orion Radiation Measurement Group under Dr. Zhong He.
+Presently my focus is on courses, though I am currently developing my academic interest in radiation imaging.

 ## My Undergraduate Research

-MY undergraduate research was done under Dr. Sean Fain in the Medical Physics department iat the University of Wisconsin-Madison.
+My undergraduate research was done under Dr. Sean Fain in the Medical Physics department iat the University of Wisconsin-Madison.
 My research focused on using MRI and CT images of lungs to quantify levels of functional small airways disease.
 This research is to be published soon!

 ## My Selected Undergradute Academic Work